 I have applied for Post-Secondary School for the upcoming September session.
 How can my marks be transmitted to OUAC/OCAS?

-NON-TDSB Students who are requesting a submission of their final mark to OCAS and OUAC need to complete a link to a form that will be provided to them before the third week of the summer school e-session.
-Please note that this form should only be completed for NON-TDSB students who are attending a Post-Secondary Institution in September of the current year.
+Non-TDSB students who are requesting a submission of their final mark to OCAS and OUAC need to complete a form that will be provided to them before the third week of the summer school e-session.
+Please note that this form should only be completed for Non-TDSB students who are attending a Post-Secondary Institution in September of the current year.
 Students who are planning to attend a Post-Secondary Institution in the following school year do not need to complete this form.

-TDSB students will have OUAC/OCAS marks transmitted on July 29, 2021 for the July Session and August 29 for the August Session.
+Students will have OUAC/OCAS marks transmitted on August 4, 2023 for the July Session and August 31, 2023 for the August Session.